devhelmhq/mcp-recorder/README.md

 Exit code is non-zero on any diff — plug it straight into CI.

-For fields that change every run, skip them by name (matches at any depth) or by exact path:
+For fields that change every run, skip them by name or by exact path:

 ```bash
 mcp-recorder verify --cassette golden.json --target http://localhost:8000 \